jrhawley/recipes/_recipes/manhattan.md

 ## References & Notes

-1. The Periodic Table of Cocktails
+1. Original recipe: The Periodic Table of Cocktails
 2. The Roby Roy is the made the same way as a Manhattan, just with scotch whiskey instead of bourbon or rye